Distributed Information-based Source Seeking: Distributed Information-based Source Seeking

 meaning that the Fisher information is proportional to the equally weighted sum of the rank-one matrices

 which we name as \textbf{partial $\textup{FIM}$}.
 Note each $F_j$ is again computable using the local information of sensor $j$.
 Therefore, the sensors can recover the global Fisher information through consensus.
-In specific, let each sensor maintain a running estimate $\hat{F}_j$ of the global $\text{FIM}$, and update $\hat{F}_j$ according to
+Specifically, let each sensor maintain a running estimate $\hat{F}_j$ of the global $\text{FIM}$, and update $\hat{F}_j$ according to the following formula

 Here $\{w_{ji}\}_{i\in \mathcal{N}_j}$ are consensus weights, and $F_j^-$ denotes the partial $\text{FIM}$ value from the previous time step.
 To ensure $\hat{F}_j$ converges to an equally weighted sum of $F_j$'s, the consensus weights can be pre-defined to form a static doubly-stochastic consensus matrix.
 Alternatively, the update in \eqref{eq:FIM_consensus} can be implemented to follow the parallel two-pass algorithm \cite{olshevsky2009convergence}.